-Potential impacts to the Company's business include, but are not limited to, temporary closures of its facilities or those of its vendors, disruptions or restrictions on its employees' ability to travel, disruptions to or delays in ongoing clinical trials, third-party manufacturing supply and other operations, the potential diversion of healthcare resources away from the conduct of clinical trials to focus on pandemic concerns, interruptions or delays in the operations of the U.S. Food and Drug Administration or other regulatory authorities, and the Company's ability to raise capital and conduct business development activities.
+The Company has experienced temporary closures of its offices in light of state and local orders and most of its employees continue to work remotely.
+In addition, the Company's employees have not been able to conduct normal business travel, in particular as part of business development activities or in-person monitoring of clinical trial sites.
+Potential further impacts to the Company's business include, but are not limited to, additional closures of its facilities or those of its vendors, continued disruptions or restrictions on its employees' ability to travel, disruptions to or delays in ongoing clinical trials, third-party manufacturing supply and other operations, the potential diversion of healthcare resources away from the conduct of clinical trials to focus on pandemic concerns, interruptions or delays in the operations of the U.S. Food and Drug Administration or other regulatory authorities, and the Company's ability to raise capital and conduct business development activities.